netscaler/netscaler-observability-exporter/docs/index.md

 ### Citrix Observability Exporter with Kafka as the transaction endpoint

 When Kafka is specified as the transaction endpoint, Citrix Observability Exporter converts the transaction data to [Avro](http://avro.apache.org/docs/current/Avro) format and streams them to Kafka.

+### Citrix Observability Exporter with Prometheus as the endpoint for time series data

+When Prometheus is specified as the format for time series data, Citrix Observability Exporter collects various metrics from Citrix ADCs and converts them to appropriate Prometheus format and exports them to the Prometheus server.
+These metrics include counters of the virtual servers, services to which the analytics profile is bound and global counters of HTTP, TCP and so on.

 ## Deployment